xdmushui/partner-center-sdk/develop/manage-payouts.md

     | Accounts in any organizational directory                | Select this option if you would like to target all business and educational customers.
 This option maps to an Azure AD only multi-tenant.
 If you registered the app as Azure AD only single-tenant, you can update it to be Azure AD multi-tenant and back to single-tenant through the Authentication blade.                                                                                                                                                  |
     | Accounts in any organizational directory and personal Microsoft accounts | Select this option to target the widest set of customers.
 This option maps to Azure AD multi-tenant and personal Microsoft accounts.
 If you registered the app as Azure AD multi-tenant and personal Microsoft accounts, you cannot change this in the UI.
 Instead, you must use the application manifest editor to change the supported account types.                                                                          |

    - *(optional)* Redirect URI: Select the type of app you're building, Web or Public client (mobile & desktop), and then enter the redirect URI (or reply URL) for your application.
 (The redirect URL is where the authentication response will be sent after the user authenticates.)

-    - For web applications, provide the base URL of your app.
+      For web applications, provide the base URL of your app.
 For example, `http://localhost:31544` might be the URL for a web app running on your local machine.
 Users would use this URL to sign in to a web client application.
-    - For public client applications, provide the URI used by Azure AD to return token responses.
+      For public client applications, provide the URI used by Azure AD to return token responses.
 Enter a value specific to your application, such as `myapp://auth`.

 4. Select **Register**.
-Azure AD assigns a unique application (client) ID to your application, and the app's overview page loads.
+Azure AD assigns a unique application (client) ID to your application, and the application's overview page loads.

 :::image type="content" source="./images/manage-payouts/register-an-application.png" alt-text="<alt text>":::